opendocsg/opendoc-postman-guide/index.md

 ## Is Postman secure?

-SMS is not 100% secure.
-We recommend that you don't put any sensitive information in the sms content.
+Email and SMS is not 100% secure.
+We recommend that you don't put any sensitive information in the email or sms content.
 Some of our users generate a recipient specific unique link that opens up to a locked page.
 When in doubt, you should follow IM8's guidelines on data classification.
+Postman recommends messages that are open and meant for the citizens.